 Final exams may be given at the end of a semester, generally covering all of the material in the course.
-A final exam may count for a significant percentage of the final grade.
+Department chairs or instructors determine how much the final exam counts as part of the final grade for a course.
 Students must take their final exam at the time designated on the final exam schedule.